plumed/plumed2/src/pycv/joss/paper.md

-(a) functions may be prototyped in high-level language, using extensive mathematical libraries, without boilerplate; (b) just-in-time compilation occurs transparently: code changes incur in no compilation and link delays; and (c) CVs may be automatically differentiated in common cases.
+(a) functions may be prototyped in high-level language, using extensive mathematical libraries, without boilerplate; (b) just-in-time compilation occurs transparently: code changes incur in no compilation and link delays; and (c) CV code may be automatically differentiated in common cases.